 Interest rate risk is the risk that the future cash flows of a financial instrument or its fair value will fluctuate because of changes in market interest rates.
-The Debt Facility (Note 8) bears interest at a rate of LIBOR +3%.
+The Revolving Facility (Note 9) bears interest at a rate of LIBOR plus an applicable margin based on the net leverage ratio on any loan or letter of credit outstanding.
 In February 2019, the Company entered into interest rate swap contracts for a fixed LIBOR of 2.492% on interest payments related to \$150.0 of the term loan to hedge against unfavourable changes in interest rates.
+In the second quarter of 2021, the Company unwound its interest rate swap contracts for a realized loss of \$1.0.